TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 That is really it!

-**If you're git split geek (like me), feel free to explore whole [`subsplit.sh` script](https://github.com/Symplify/MonorepoBuilder/blob/master/packages/Split/bash/subsplit.sh)**.
+**If you're git split geek (like me), feel free to explore the whole [`subsplit.sh` script](https://github.com/Symplify/MonorepoBuilder/blob/master/packages/Split/bash/subsplit.sh)**.
 There are many nice little details to learn from.

 <br>